vpsfreecz/vpsadminos/docs/user-guide/introduction.md

 vpsAdminOS is built on top of [Nix], [NixOS] and [nixpkgs].
 Nix is a package manager, NixOS is a distribution based on Nix and nixpkgs is the package collection.
 We chose to make our own spin of NixOS, because NixOS relies on systemd and we wanted to replace it with something simpler.
-The hypervisor's only job is to mount storage, connect to network and run containers. systemd's advanced features are not needed, vpsAdminOS uses [runit].
+The host's only job is to mount storage, connect to network and run containers. systemd's advanced features are not needed, vpsAdminOS uses [runit].
 This approach was pioneered by [not-os], which we reused.

 vpsAdminOS relies heavily on [ZFS on Linux].
-The hypervisor itself has no local state, but all containers and their configuration is stored on ZFS pools.
+The host system has no local state, but all containers and their configuration is stored on ZFS pools.

 Containers in vpsAdminOS are managed by a system daemon called *osctld* --